New Jersey Firearms Lawyer & Weapons Charges Attorney

 Call Roberts & Teeter today at (732) 607-5553 or contact us online to schedule a free consultation with our criminal defense attorneys in New Jersey.

-Prohibited Weapons & Devices
+Prohibited Weapons & Devices in New Jersey

 The following items are always illegal to possess no matter the circumstances: